Rational approximations on toric varieties

+which represents very free rational curves.
+Then $C$ is a positive relation by Theorem \ref{thm:positiverelation}.
+Comparing the coefficients of \eqref{eq:pqrelation}, we get

-\end{proposition} \begin{proof} First of all we always have $\deg_L C_1>0$ and $\deg_L C_3>0$ by Remark \ref{rmk:bigness}.
-Observe that $C_1(1)=\{\varrho_0,\cdots,\varrho_t\}$ is a centred primitive collection.
-It therefore represents rational curves that are not very free, nor does any of its multiples (alternatively by Theorem \ref{thm:fTXtoric}), since $X$ is not the projective space.
-Consider the relation of an effective $1$-cycle (Proposition \ref{prop:nex}),
+Observe that $C_1(1)=\{\rho_0,\cdots,\rho_t\}$ is a centred primitive collection.
+It does not represent very free rational curves, nor does any of its multiples by Example \ref{rmk:primitivecol} (alternatively by Theorem \ref{thm:fTXtoric}), since $X$ is not the projective space.
+Therefore we must have $q>0$.